 Most people thinking of embarking on a course and journey of psychotherapy will want to have an idea what it will cost.
 This is sensible as you would not embark on any major project without getting an estimate or a quote.
 The short answer, however, is that you cannot know what the cost of achieving your desired outcome will be, until we have defined what your desired outcome is, and what we could do together to achieve it.
 The cost per session provides no relevant information until you know how many sessions, of what length, spread over what period you are thinking of having.

 There are reduced fees (10% off the standard hourly rate) for booking and paying for 10 or more hours of therapy in advance.
-In addition sessions of 1 1/2 hours and 2 hours are better value for money than 1 hour ones.
-So if you are keen to make the most of your money this is worth bearing in mind.
-You can pay as you go, pay for a package in advance (with discount if over 10 hours), or agree a monthly standing order.
+In addition, sessions of 1 1/2 hours and 2 hours are better value for money than 1 hour ones.
+So if you are keen to make the most of your money, this is worth bearing in mind.
+You can pay as you go, pay for a package of 10 hours or more, paid in advance, or agree a monthly standing order.

-So after all that discussion what might the cost of achieving your desired outcome actually be?
+So, after all that discussion, what might the cost of achieving your desired outcome actually be?
 You want to have some idea of how much you might need to budget for?
-You can reckon somewhere between £360 and £840.
+My rates are £70 for 60 mins and £95 for 90 mins, £130 for 120 mins.
+You can reckon in total somewhere between £560 and £980.
 Contact me now to explore what you can achieve.